 Joseph Ritson (1911:127-9) saw Ride as one of the greatest missionaries and circuit superintendents the Primitive Methodist Church produced, adding that to the fervour, passion and quenchless ardour of the evangelist he added the caution and breadth of aim of the ecclesiastical statesman.
 Tonks wrote: “To him, more than to any other single individual, is to be traced the wonderful spread of Primitive Methodism eastward, springing from the Brinkworth Circuit” (Tonks, W. C. (1907).
 Victory in the villages: The history of the Brinkworth Circuit.
 Aberdare, UK.).
 Thomas Russell’s serialised biography of him in the Primitive Methodist Magazine of 1886 is subtitled “The Apostle of Berkshire” from his years of powerful and widespread ministry in that county.

 This illustrated talk provides an introduction to his life and thought.

-You can listen to this talk and view the accompanying PowerPoint presentation by downloading it from the website of Bradley Road Baptist church, Wrexham, via this link:
+You can listen to this talk and view the accompanying PowerPoint presentation by downloading it via one of these two links: